bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

   rev' [] lst
 ```

-I hope those snippets will give you some notion of OCaml's syntax.
+I hope those snippets gave you some notion of OCaml's syntax.
 I'll admit
-that I'm quite fond of it by now, although it definitely it takes a bit of time to
+that I'm fairly fond of it by now, although it definitely takes a bit of time to
 get used to it.

 ### Things I Liked